codeboten/opentelemetry-specification/specification/api-correlationcontext.md

 ### SetCorrelation

-To record the value for a label, the Correlations API provides a function which takes a context, a key, and a value as input.
+To record the value for an entry, the Correlations API provides a function which takes a context, a name, and a value as input.
 Returns an updated `Context` which contains the new value.

 Required parameter: